MASTER OF SCIENCE IN SOCIAL POLICY +

 You may choose two elective courses to maximize breadth in multiple substantive policy areas or to specialize your degree in an area of social policy analysis and conduct further research.

-Elective courses may be identified in any of the 12 graduate schools at Penn.
+Elective courses may be taken either at the School of Social Policy or at any of the 12 graduate schools at Penn.
 For more information on selecting elective courses, please visit the MSSP Resources page.

 Course Grid